Frequently Asked Questions

 WSF Grants are not able to fund:

-In this first year of the program, grant funding will support projects and initiatives that prioritize reconciliation, ecosystems health, climate resilience, and sustainable economies in any of these areas of work:
+Grant funding will support projects and initiatives that prioritize reconciliation, ecosystem health, climate resilience, and sustainable economies in any of these areas of work:

 We recognize the holistic, interwoven aspects of watershed work and understand that most projects will connect across several areas.